 Above: The Peterbilt from the front

 You could have safely matched the Lance 1181 to a late model Ford F-350, or certainly our 2014 Ram 3500 build, but that would have also been a payment.
 The economics certainly make sense with the Peterbilt, but how did you go about putting an eighteen-wheeler together with the Lance?

 Ernie: One day we started tearing the Peterbilt apart and figured out what would work.
 For starters, the original sleeper on the Peterbilt was too tall and deep to accommodate the Lance.

 Julie: Eighteen-wheel trucks often have sleepers on the back, which are like mini RVs.
 The original sleeper on the Peterbilt was tall enough to stand-up.
 It also had a microwave, inverter, kettle, refrigerator, and a bed.
 With that sleeper, we were able to camp as we traveled down the road.

-Above: The inside the current sleeper on the truck
+Above: Inside the current sleeper of the truck

 Above: The new sleeper had to be repaired, sanded, and painted

 The sleeper we have now was actually damaged when we got it.
 Julie and I fixed the sleeper, sanded the body, and then had the sleeper and truck painted.
 I had a friend do the paint, but we did all the prep work.
 The process took a lot of time as we had not done this kind of work before.